rhcreynold/workshop-operator-lab-guide/workshops/ansible-for-devops/deploying-ansible-tower.rst

 At this point, your Ansible Tower installation should be complete.
 You can access your Tower through a browser pointed at |control_public_ip|.

-This should land you at the installation splash screen.
+This should land you at the Tower login screen.

 .. figure:: _static/images/tower_install_splash.png
   :alt: Ansible Tower Login Screen